picklednewtons/OMGNetstatic/content/omgpool.md

 ## Medium

-Keep up-to-date with our friends over at omgpool with this feed from their medium channel.
+Keep up-to-date with our friends over at OMGPool with this feed from their medium channel.

 {{< medium "https://medium.com/feed/omgpool" >}}